phoenixframework/phoenix/bonus_guides/G_static_assets.md

 npm install
 ```

-This will install Brunch and its plugins into directory `node_modules`.
+This will install Brunch and its plugins into the `node_modules` directory .

 #### Default Configuration And Workflow

 The second important file is `brunch-config.js`.
-This is a configuration for Brunch itself.
+This is configuration for Brunch itself.
 Let's see how it configures asset management for Phoenix.

 According to this configuration Brunch will look for asset source files in `web/static`.